 Typically, the best evidence of a former employee's misconduct is contained in the employee's computer and email files.
 Creating a forensic image of the hard drive from the former employee's work computer and examining that forensic image and emails for any evidence of inappropriate activities can help an employer successfully demonstrate that the employee misappropriated the employer's information.
+Conversely, an employee's forensic evidence that they deleted or did not access the alleged trade secrets may defeat a misappropriation claim (see, for example, CAE Integrated, L.L.C. v.
+Moov Techs., Inc., 44 F.4th 257, 262 (5th Cir.
+2022)).

-For more on preserving electronically stored information, see Practice Note, Preparing for Non-Compete Litigation: Preserving Electronic Evidence.
+For more on preserving electronically stored information, see Practice Note, Preparing for Non-Compete Litigation: Preserving Electronically Stored Evidence (ESI).